 Think about creative ways that your family can cut corners.
 Start by asking yourself questions such as:

 What items can you purchase in bulk?
-Try purchasing items like paper towels in bulk at Costco, Sam's Club or other wholesale chain.
+Try purchasing items like paper towels in bulk at Costco, Sam's Club, or another wholesale chain.
 The savings can be used toward buying some veggies or fruit.

 What can you cut from your budget?
 Do you really need the potato chips?
 Or the soda?
 Substitute baby carrots and watermelon for the more expensive junk foods.